Free guides for fun days out

 Making life better by water

-While only five miles of the Swansea Canal is fully navigable from Clydach to Pontardawe and from Pontardawe to Ynusmeudwy, it is still a green and pleasant walking and cycling route, nestled at the bottom of the steep-sided Swansea Valley.
+While the Swansea Canal is no longer fully navigable it is still a green and pleasant walking and cycling route, nestled at the bottom of the steep-sided Swansea Valley.

 The Swansea Canal Society is working hard to restore the canal and it holds regular volunteering days.